timsjt/EGL314_TEAMB/README.md

     main()

 ```
+- The on_tag_handler and on_tag_lost_handler functions detects whether the tags are being read by the readers
+<br></br>
+- The on_attach_handler and on_detach_handler functions handles the connection of the RFID readers.

 <h3>
 9. If you want to assign specifc id or names to specifc tags/readers, edit the values in the "READER_MAP" and "TAG_MAP" list :